baileyferrari/src/visual_analytics_powered_by_snowflake_and_tableau copy/NEW_visual_analytics_powered_by_snowflake_and_tableau.md

 <!-- ------------------------ -->

-## 13. Format “KPI” Worksheet for Dashboard
+## 13. Optional: Format “KPI” Worksheet for Dashboard

 Let’s move on customizing the KPI worksheet for use in our dashboard.
 Since KPIs are pretty self-explanatory, we don’t really need the worksheet title on the dashboard; it’s just taking up valuable real estate.